3 Reasons Against Ad Blockers

 It’s nicer to get no ads, sure, but that doesn’t actually come with a legitimation to have and take no ads.
 If niceness was a good reason, everyone was entitled to a lot more, taking anything they want, essentially, just because that was “nicer.”

 (Indeed, a general toxic sense of entitlement seems to be spreading.
-If that wasn’t enough, a contributing and similarly appalling attitude may be a more technically driven desire to block ads “because we can.”
-Yet doing things because one can do them makes for a justification for decisions that looks just as bad as the idea that one was entitled to the desired outcome.)
+If that wasn’t enough, a similarly appalling attitude may be a technically driven desire to block ads “because we can.”
+Yet doing things because one can makes for a justification for decisions that looks just as bad as the idea that one was entitled to an outcome.)

 2. The Damage to Creators

-One can argue whether consuming content without even wanting to give attention to ads is anti-social or even a form of theft.
+One can argue that consuming content without even wanting to give attention to ads is anti-social or even a form of theft.
 If we assume that people using ad blockers would otherwise interact with ads, and be that accidentally, the fact is that ad blockers and their users hurt content creators.

-While the larger content creators stand some chance of building or employing anti-ad blockers, then, it’s the smaller content creators, the middle-class of the Web, that get hurt the most.
+While the larger content creators stand a chance of building or employing anti-ad blockers (or paywalls), then, it’s the smaller content creators, the middle-class of the Web, that get hurt the most.
 Ad blockers and their users make it harder to earn money for original content on the Web, and feed the divide between small and large creators.

-By making the business case worse to create unique content, ad blockers and their users also make the Web a less original and creative place.
-This perhaps hurts ad blocker users without them realizing it.
+By making the business case worse to create unique content, ad blockers and their users make the Web a less original and creative place.
+This perhaps hurts ad blocker users without them realizing.

 3. The Work Violations